Track 3: Creating Web Reports

 - In the Type screen, keep the default chart type Clustered Bar 2-D and select Next.

-- In the Display Screen, add Product Name in the Products category to the X-Axis box and Total Sales in the Orders Detail category to the Bar Length box.
+- In the Display Screen, drag Product Name from the Resources box to the X-Axis box and Total Sales to the Bar Length box.

-Next, we will create a table to display the sales information just below the chart.
+Next, we create a table to display the sales information just below the chart.

 - In the Data screen, select WorldWideSalesBV and select Next.

-- In the Display Screen, drag the following elements in the Orders Detail category to be displayed in the table one by one: Order ID, Order Date, Quantity, Unit Price, Discount, and Total.
+- In the Display Screen, drag the following objects from the Resources box to display in the table one by one: Order ID, Order Date, Quantity, Unit Price, Discount, and Total.
 Select Next.

 - In the Group screen, add Country and Product Name as the group-by fields (Country is the higher group level).

-- Select Style to switch to the screen, then select BottleGreen as the table style.
+- Select Style to switch to the screen, then select Classic as the table style too.

 - Select Finish to create the table.

-We will add two filter controls to the report, so that at runtime end users can select one or more values in the filter controls to dynamically filter the chart and table.
+Next, we add two Text List filter controls to the report, so that at runtime end users can select one or more values in the filter controls to dynamically filter the chart and table.

 - Select the tabular cell on the left of the chart, navigate to Insert > Web Controls > Filter Control.

 - In the Insert Filter Control dialog box, keep the default filter control type in the Control Type drop-down list, select the group object Country from the Select Fields drop-down list, select outside of the field drop-down list in the dialog box to finish selecting field, then select OK to insert the filter control.

-- Select the left cell in the second tabular cell row to Insert another filter control in the cell, based on the field Product Name using the same way.
+- Select the tabular cell on the left of the table and insert another filter control in the cell, based on the field Product Name using the same way.

-Next we will add a navigation control which helps end users deal with the filter applying status in both filter controls in the report: go back to the previous filter applying status, go forward to the next, or clear all the filter applying histories.
-We will create the navigation control above the chart in the report.
+We also want to add a navigation control to help end users deal with the filter applying status in both filter controls in the report: go back to the previous filter applying status, go forward to the next, or clear all the filter applying histories.
+We place the navigation control above the chart in the report.

-- Right-click the blank area in the cell the chart is in and select Insert Row Above from the shortcut menu.
+- Right-click the blank area in the cell containing the chart and select Insert Row Above from the shortcut menu.

-- Select the right cell in the newly added tabular row, select Insert > Web Controls > Navigation Control.
+- Select the right cell in the newly added tabular row, then navigate to Insert > Web Controls > Navigation Control.

-- Select the blank cell above the navigation control, select Insert > Image.
+- Select the blank cell above the navigation control, then navigate to Insert > Image.

 - In the Select an Image dialog box, double-click ProductSalesHeader.gif to insert the image.

-In this task we will make some changes to the position and size of the components to improve the report layout.
+In this task, we make some changes to the position and size of the components to improve the report layout.

-- Change the height of the cell that holds the image to make the image fully occupy it.
+- Change the height of the image to make it fully occupy the cell it is in.

 - Resize the chart to make it fully occupy the cell it is in.

-The cell above the Country filter control is empty, so next we will make the cell merged with the cell that holds the Country filter control.
+The cell above the Country filter control is empty, so next we merge it with the cell that holds the Country filter control.

-- Select the empty cell and the cell the Country filter control is in by pressing the Ctrl key, right-click and select Merge from the shortcut menu.
+- Select the empty cell and the cell containing the Country filter control, then right-click and select Merge from the shortcut menu.

 - Resize the two filter controls to make them fully occupy the cells they are in.

-Designer displays the report as follows in design view now:
+The report shows as follows in design view now:

 To improve the report appearance, we need to further format the components in the report.
-First, we will format the chart.
+Let's start with the chart.

 - Right-click on the chart and select Hide Legend from the shortcut menu.

-- Right-click on any bar, select Format Axes > Format Value (Y) Axis on the shortcut menu.
+- Right-click on any bar, then navigate to Format Axes > Format Value (Y) Axis on the shortcut menu.

-- In the Format Value (Y) Axis dialog box, go to the Format tab, select Number from the Category box, select $#,##0 from the Format box, then select Add to add the format in the Stack box.
+- In the Format Value (Y) Axis dialog box, go to the Format tab, select Number in the Category box, select $#,##0 in the Format box, then select Add to add the format to the Stack box.
 Select OK to exit the dialog box.

-Next, we will format the table by editing its object properties in the Report Inspector:
+Next, we format the table by editing its object properties in the Report Inspector.

-- In the report structure tree of the Report Inspector, select the Table Header node and set its Background property to 0x7da1d1.
+- In the report structure tree of the Report Inspector, select the Table Header node and edit its Background property to 0x7da1d1.

 - Select the Table Group Header node and set its Background property to 0xd9d9d9, then select Table Group Header 1 and set its Background property to 0xeeeeee.

-- In the table select the two group-by fields in the group headers (GH) by holding the Ctrl key, resize them horizontally to make sure the country and product names won't get truncated, then in the Report Inspector, set the Foreground property to 0x7da1d1.
+- In the table, select the two group-by fields in the group headers (GH), resize them horizontally to make sure the country and product names do not get truncated, then in the Report Inspector, set the Foreground property of the two fields to 0x7da1d1.

-- Select the Order Date DBField in the detail row (TD), edit its Format property to MM/dd/yyyy.
+- Select the Order Date DBField in the detail row (TD), then change its Format property to MM/dd/yyyy in the Report Inspector.

-- Press the Ctrl key and select the Unit Price and Total DBFields in the detail row, then edit the Format property to $#,###.00.
+- Select the Unit Price and Total DBFields in the detail row and edit their Format property to $#,###.00.

 - Select the Discount DBField in the detail row, then type #,##0.00 in the value cell of its Format property.

 The chart and table now look as follows:

-Next, we will format the two filter controls and the navigation control:
+Next, we format the two filter controls and the navigation control.

-- Select the two filter controls in the report, then in the Report Inspector, set the Border Color property in the Border category to 0x7ca2cf, and Background property in the Title category to 0x7ca2cf.
+- Select the two filter controls in the report, then in the Report Inspector, set their Border Color property to 0x7ca2cf, and edit Background and Foreground in the Title property group to 0x7ca2cf and White.

-- Select File > Save to save the report as Products.wls.
+- Navigate to File > Save to save the report as Products.wls.

-In this task we will use the Preview as Web Report Result command of Designer to preview the report and test the filter controls in the report, however this command is enabled only if the option Server for Previewing Reports was specified when installing Designer.
+In this task, we use the Preview as Web Report Result command of Designer to preview the report and test the filter controls in the report; however, this command is enabled only if you have selected the option Server for Previewing Reports when installing Designer.

-- Select View > Preview As > Web Report Result on the menu bar.
-The report is opened in Web Report Studio in the default web browser.
+- Navigate to View > Preview As > Web Report Result.
+The report runs in Web Report Studio in your default web browser.

-You will find that the report layout is not so perfect as Web Report Studio adopts responsive view by default to suit different mobile devices.
-To close responsive view, select the Customize Buttons button on the toolbar and select Close Responsive Mode from the menu list.
-The Close Responsive Mode button is then displayed on the toolbar.
+You may find that the report layout is not so perfect because Web Report Studio adopts responsive view by default to suit different mobile devices.
+To close responsive view, select Customize Toolbar Items on the toolbar and select Close Responsive Mode from the menu list.
+The Close Responsive Mode button then appears on the toolbar.
 Select the button to close responsive view.

-We can use the filter controls to dynamically change data displayed in the report.
-Since the chart and table are based on the same business view and the filter controls use fields from this business view, the filters created via the filter controls will be applied to them both at the same time.
+We can use the filter controls to dynamically change the report data.
+Since the chart and table apply the same business view and the filter controls use fields from this business view, Web Report Studio applies the filters created via the filter controls to both of them at the same time.
 First, we want to view the sales in Canada.

-- Select Canada in the Country filter control, then the chart and table is refreshed to display the data for Canada only.
+- Select Canada in the Country filter control.
+Web Report Studio refreshes the chart and table to display the data for Canada only.

 - To further view the product Kona Mountain's sales in Canada, select Kona Mountain in the Product Name filter control.
-The report is refreshed to show the corresponding data:
+Web Report Studio refreshes the report to show the corresponding data.

-- Press the Ctrl key on the keyboard, select Blue Mountain, Breakfest Blend, and French Roast in the Product Name filter control, then release the Ctrl key.
+- Select and hold the Ctrl key, then select Blue Mountain, Breakfest Blend, and French Roast in the Product Name filter control.
 The report now shows as follows: